 Seaver College has been recognized by the Center for First-Generation Student Success as a First Forward institution for its dedication and commitment to helping first-generation students succeed.

 Looking back at my undergraduate journey at Pepperdine, there is much that I have learned as a first-generation college student, both academically and personally.
 The road through college may not be as clear at first and there are certainly times that require self-discovery and persistence as first-generation students.
 With determination and guidance, I have been able to find a support system of peers and mentors at Pepperdine.
 The professors at Pepperdine are amazing mentors and I have had the great privilege of receiving guidance and support from my professors to get through the first-generation college experience.

 I have had leadership opportunities to develop my character and build personal relationships with my peers in clubs such as Latino Student Association and Pre-Med Club.
 I have also had the opportunity to be a TA and work as a perinatal research student.
-At Pepperdine, there are many ways to get involved in groups or clubs that peak your interest and they could potentially lead to life-long friendships.
+At Pepperdine, there are many ways to get involved in groups or clubs that pique your interest and that could lead to life-long friendships.
 Be proud of what you have accomplished so far to be at Pepperdine and what you will accomplish in the future.
 We are pioneers in each of our stories.
-Go First Waves!
+Go First Waves!"